CoreBTS/devops-primer/course-material/module2-terraform/terraform.md

 ### Pre-requisites

-Hashicorp Terraform and VS Code installed on your workstation, along with access to the Azure Subscription
+Hashicorp Terraform and VS Code installed on your workstation, along with access to the Azure Subscription.

+### Storage of Terraform Files

+As part of module 2, it is sufficient to store and work in a directory on your local machine for your Terraform files.
+If you'd prefer to store in this repository to get feedback and prepare for module 3, feel free to commit your changes to the [terraform-artifacts](https://github.com/CoreBTS/devops-primer/tree/main/terraform-artifacts) folder.

 ## A Word About State Files